mitgar14/etl-workshop-2/docs/guides/drive_settings.md

 - **Google Cloud credentials** with the necessary OAuth 2.0 credentials.
 - Access to your **client ID**, **client secret**, and **redirect URI** for Google Drive API access.
-- Remember that the folder where you save the `settings.yaml` file must be in a folder named **credentials** located in the project directory.
+- Remember that the folder where you save the `settings.yaml` file must be in a folder named **env** located in the project directory.

 ### Example `settings.yaml` File